tidev-cellar/cspec-titanium-multithreading/README.md

 Once a queue is destroyed, any further usage will result in unpredictable behavior.

 Any pending jobs in the queue will automatically be cancelled.
+Any job instances should report `Ti.Async.STATUS_CANCELLED` as their `status` property if they are cancelled when the queue is destroyed.

 ##### Referencing the Main Queue